Tariq-Mehmood-Malik/Kubernetes/deployment.md

 ```

 **template:**
-Describes the template for the Pods that will be created.
+Describes the template for the Pods that will be created, if not already present in namespace.
 This is where the configuration for the Pods (like containers and ports) is specified.

 **metadata (inside template):**
 Labels for Pods created by this Deployment.
 These labels are used for identifying and grouping Pods.